-Originally used as a military store during Norfolk Island’s penal days, this 180-year-old building now serves a dual function as both museum and Anglican church.
+Originally used as a military store during Norfolk Island’s penal days, this 180-year-old building now serves as a Anglican church.

-You’ll find All Saints Church above the Commissariat: it was converted following the resettlement of Bounty mutineers from Pitcairn Island in the mid-19th century.
-Visiting worshippers are welcome, so please ask the friendly staff at the Visitor Information Centre for the current services days, times and venues.
+Visiting worshippers are welcome to the services at All Saints, so please ask the friendly staff at the Visitor Information Centre for the current services days, times and venues.

 Visitor Information